Shivom (OMX) One Day Volume Tops $69.00

-Shivom (CURRENCY:OMX) traded down 71.7% against the dollar during the 1-day period ending at 7:00 AM E.T. on August 17th.
-Over the last week, Shivom has traded up 28.9% against the dollar.
-One Shivom coin can currently be bought for about $0.0004 or 0.00000004 BTC on exchanges including IDEX, Kucoin, Coinsuper and CoinBene.
-Shivom has a total market capitalization of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last day.
+Shivom (CURRENCY:OMX) traded down 71.7% against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on August 17th.
+One Shivom coin can now be bought for about $0.0004 or 0.00000004 BTC on popular cryptocurrency exchanges including Kucoin, CoinBene, DDEX and Coinsuper.
+Shivom has a total market cap of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last day.
+Over the last seven days, Shivom has traded 28.9% higher against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.